SalK91/convex_optimization/docs/convex/16a_optimality_conditions.md

 - the objective’s tendency to decrease (captured by its gradient or subgradient)
 - is exactly balanced by the geometric restrictions imposed by the feasible set.

-In machine learning, this appears as:

-- training a model until the gradient is (approximately) zero in unconstrained problems, or
-- training until the force from regularization/constraints balances the data fit term (e.g., in $\ell_1$-regularized models).

-First-order optimality conditions formalize this equilibrium in both smooth and nonsmooth, constrained and unconstrained settings.

 ## Unconstrained Convex Problems